adrianmota/learning-notes/html.md

 - \<b\>: this element makes the text **bold**.
 - \<strong\>: this element indicates that the text is important, and also makes the text **bold**.
 - \<i\>: this element is used for making the text *italic*, denote phrases in other languages, change the voice of the text when using screen readers, and so on.
 - \<em\>: this element emphasizes the text.
+Also it makes the text italic.
-- \<sub\>: this element takes the text a half character under the normal text, it's usefull when defining chemical formulas.
+- \<sub\>: this element takes the text a half character under the normal text, it's useful when defining chemical formulas.
-- \<sup\>: this element takes the text a half character over the normal text, it's usefull for some expressions like math formulas.
+- \<sup\>: this element takes the text a half character over the normal text, it's useful for some expressions like math equations.
 - \<del\>: this element indicates that the text has been deleted from the document.
 - \<ins\>: this element indicates that the text has been inserted into the document.
 - \<mark\>: this element is used to mark a text.